List of articles № 8

 Cats frequently position their heads toward the geographic north while sleeping.
 This orientation correlates with the Earth's magnetic field, a phenomenon observed in several animal groups.
 Magnetoreception-the ability to sense magnetic vectors-has been documented in birds, fish, and certain mammals, providing a physiological basis for directional preferences..
 Date latest changes: 2025-10-02 00:59

-Instruction: why a cat «cries».
+Instruction: why a cat sleeps on documents and books.